typhdotcom/diaspora/README.md

 - realized capacity on active edges, and
 - latent capacity on edges that are currently broken,

-with a little conservation law: the sum of the two is fixed.
-The rest of the project is basically asking: how does that representational density reorganize itself as the topology bends, relaxes, and eventually breaks?
+This is formalized in `WeightedGraph` via `total_capacity_fixed`, forcing a zero-sum competition for existence: edges must "pay rent" (carry strain) to survive renormalization.

 ## What lives in this repo?

 This is the “tour of files” version — you don’t need to read them in this order, but it gives you a mental map.

-### 1. Discrete calculus on graphs
+### Discrete calculus on graphs

 **`Diaspora/DiscreteCalculus.lean`**